nikzral/universal-bruteforcer/README.md

-username = "Enter the username to be tried here" wordlist = [Enter all logins to be tried here, in python list format] usernamexpath = "Enter the html xpath of the username text box" passwordxpath = "Enter the html xpath of the password text box"
+username = "Enter the username to be tried here" wordlist = [Enter all logins to be tried here, in python list format] usernamexpath = "Enter the html xpath of the username text box" passwordxpath = "Enter the html xpath of the password text box"`

+# Usage
+`python /path/to/bruteforce.py`